 ELIZABETH.
 And yet—whether he is feared or loved, a prince must always avoid being hated.
 “Learn this lesson well,” my tutor said, “for it shall be your doing or undoing.”

 ELIZABETH.
 Oh, no—for as I near my grave, hatred grows against me, and also justly-earned contempt.
 This late rebellion proves it.
 I failed to follow Machiavelli’s advice.
 I made myself loved rather than feared.

 ELIZABETH.
 Why so?
 My tyranny touches but a handful of them.
 I am a lone woman, and old.
 How many commands are mine to give?
 But put Machiavelli’s book into the hands of every Englishman who can read, and each of them becomes a tyrant.
 Then blossom too many commands for all the generations of Adam to obey, and bloody oppression waxes infinite.
 The tyranny of the one is not worth fearing; the tyranny of the many, of the all—now that’s a tyranny to terrify any sane soul.
 (Pause) I summoned you to take off your head.
 Instead, I’ll put something on it.
 Approach.

 (SHAKESPEARE rises and steps toward her, then kneels.
-As she speaks, ELIZABETH picks up the crown and the scepter.)
+As she speaks, ELIZABETH lifts an imaginary crown from her head and holds an imaginary scepter.)

 ELIZABETH.
 Now mark me, how I will undo myself:

 I give this heavy weight from off my head

 The pride of queenly sway from out my heart;